margaritahumanitarian/helpafamily-docs/contributing-to-the-repository.md

    ```bash
    git status
    ```
-2. You should get this in the command line:
+2. You should get this at the command line:

     `on branch main Your branch is up-to-date with 'origin/main'.  nothing to commit, working directory clean`